 If you think, this article can be useful for others please do share.

 You can connect with me on LinkedIn or Twitter.
-Thank you Monica for putting all the ideas together.
+Thank you, Monica, for putting all the ideas together.
 Monica is Faculty & Speaker, at Web Marketing Academy.
-She coaches on LinkedIn, Twitter, SEO, Content; she is great writer who helps me and WMA with content.
-You can connect with Monica on LinkedIn.
+She coaches on LinkedIn, Twitter, SEO, Content; she is a great writer who helps me and WMA with content.